-FFY2023 Victims of Crime Act (VOCA) Funds

-FFY2023 Violence Against Women Act (VAWA) Funds

-FY2024 State Victims Assistance Program (SVAP) Funds

-FY2024 Supplemental Allocation for Victims Services (SAVS) Funds
+FFY2024 Victims of Crime Act (VOCA) Funds FFY2024Violence Against Women Act (VAWA) Funds FY2025 State Victims Assistance Program (SVAP) Funds FY2025 Supplemental Allocation for Victims Services (SAVS) Funds

-The South Carolina Office of the Attorney General, Department of Crime Victim Assistance Grants (DCVAG), is pleased to announce the availability of VOCA, VAWA, and SVAP funds to eligible agencies and organizations that apply.
-DCVAG is also announcing the addition of a new, fourth funding program, Supplemental Allocation for Victims Services (SAVS).
-Each of the four funding programs listed above has its own specific requirements and focus, so applicants are encouraged to review the Program Purpose Areas and guidelines provided for each funding program before beginning an application.
-Applications will be accepted online (only) through the AGO Grants Portal located at https://scattorneygeneral.force.com.
+The South Carolina Office of the Attorney General, Department of Crime Victim Assistance Grants (DCVAG), is pleased to announce the availability of VOCA, VAWA, SAVS, and SVAP funds to eligible agencies and organizations that apply.
+Each of the four funding programs has its own specific requirements and focus, so applicants are encouraged to review the Program Purpose Areas and guidelines for each funding program before beginning an application.
+Applications will be accepted online (only) through the AGO Grants Portal at https://scattorneygeneral.force.com.

-If your organization has not yet registered in the AGO Portal, you must first do so to submit an application.
-The deadline for application submission is: 5:00 p.m., Wednesday, April 20, 2023.
+If your organization has not yet registered in the AGO Grants Portal, you must first do so to submit an application.
+The deadline for application submission is: 5:00 p.m., Wednesday, April 10, 2024.

-The project period for this solicitation is October 1, 2023 through September 30, 2024.
+The project period for this solicitation is October 1, 2024 through September 30, 2025.
 Award Packets or Denial Notification letters will be sent electronically to the Official Authorized to Sign and the Project Director listed on the original application in early September.

-If you have any questions, please contact: Joe Corey at jcorey@scag.gov (803) 734-0798; Tabitha Heck at tabithaheck@scag.gov (803) 734-0794; Sheila Hoffman at shoffman@scag.gov (803) 734-0794; Sheila Hoffman at shoffman@scag.gov (803) 734-0794; Sheila Hoffman at shoffman@scag.gov (803) 734-0787; Stephen Yarborough at stephenyarborough@scag.gov (803) 734-0236; or Bonnie Brooks at bbrooks@scag.gov (803) 734-1424.
+If you have any questions, please contact: Joe Corey (jcorey@scag.gov or 803-734-0798); Tabitha Heck (jcorey@scag.gov or 803-734-0794); Sheila Hoffman (shoffman@scag.gov or 803-734-0785); Angela Meadows (angelameadows@scag.gov or 803-734-0787); or Bonnie Brooks (bbrooks@scag.gov 803-734-0236).

 Table of Contents Page Number

-Request for Grant Proposals Solicitation .
-2
+Request for Grant Proposals Solicitation 2

 Table of Contents .
 3

-Department of Crime Victim Assistance Grants Staff .
-4
+Department of Crime Victim Assistance Grants Staff 4

-Introduction and Overview of Funding by Program .
-5-11
+Introduction and Overview of Funding by Program 5 - 11

-Eligibility Requirements .
-11-12
+Eligibility Requirements 12

-Program Purpose Areas .
-12-14
+Program Purpose Areas 13 - 14

-Estimated Timeline and Overview of the Application Process 14
+Estimated Timeline and Overview of the Application Process 15

-Project Continuation and Success .
+Funding Priorities .
 15

+Project Continuation and Success 16

-Match Requirements 15-16
+Match Requirements 16 - 17

-Allowable Expenses/Line Items 17-19
+Allowable Expenses/Line Items 17 - 20

-Funding Restrictions/Line Items 20-21
+Funding Restrictions/Line Items 21 - 22

-Supplanting .
-22
+Supplanting 23

-Suspension or Termination of Funding .
-22
+Suspension or Termination of Funding 23

-Project Review Requirements and Overview .
-22-23
+Project Review Requirements and Overview 23 - 24

-Appendix A - Glossary 24-26
+Appendix A - Glossary .
+25 - 27

-Appendix B - Federal Guidelines - Allowable/Unallowable Costs and Activ rities 27-32
+Appendix B - Federal Guidelines - Allowable/Unallowable Costs and Activ vities 28 - 33

-Office of the Attorney General Department of Crime Victim Assistance Grants
+Office of the Attorney General Department of Crime Victim Assistance Grants bnelson@scag.gov (803) 734-0791

 Barbara Jean (B.J.)
-Nelson

-Director

-Crime Victim Services Division
+Nelson Director, Crime Victim Services Division jcorey@scag.gov (803) 734-0798

-bnelson@scag.gov (803) 734-0791